zhaooyim/api_test_ryan/README.md

 ## Requirements:
 Python 3 ([How to install Python 3](https://realpython.com/installing-python/))

-Note: For macOS, it is recommended to install Python from HomeBrew.
-See the link above for more.
+Note: For macOS - the recent versions come with a pre-installed Python3 which is sufficient for this project.
+If it is not the case by any chance or you prefer to use a third party Python for any reason, it is recommended to install Python from HomeBrew.
+See the How-To linked above and go to section How to Install From Homebrew.

 ## Platform
 The program has been tested on the following platforms: